Kongu Vellalar: History

 The Kongu Vellalar were inhabitants of the Kongu country since at least the 10th century CE.
 The Vellalars of Kongu region came to be known as Kongu Vellalar or Gounder, though both the names have also been treated separately in some regions.
 According to Beck's (1972) study, the Kongu Vellalar are one of the top ranking castes who were entitled to ownership over land.
 They followed a kingly model acquiring prestige by ownership of land, control of daily labor and production activity.

 Today, the Gounders have presided over Kongu Nadu's transition from an agricultural to industrial economy.
 Gounders traditionally controlled most of the land in western Tamil Nadu, and had the Arunthathiyar community as labourers.
 When MGNREGA was introduced, Gounder farmers were furious as it prevented the Arunthathiyars from working in their fields.
 Thanks to their land ownership, the Gounders were also able to control the industrialization of the Kongu belt and consequently most industrialists in the region are Gounder.
 The community plays a significant role in the political and economic life of the Kongu Nadu region.
 The prominent Kongu Nadu-based parties, Kongunadu Munnetra Kazhagam and later Kongunadu Makkal Desiya Katchi, were primarily Gounder caste outfits similar to the PMK for Vanniyars.
-Some scholars saw the KMK's presence in the Kongu belt as contributing to the ADMK's victory in those constitutencies.
+Some scholars saw the KMK's presence in the Kongu belt as contributing to the ADMK's victory in those constituencies.

 Traditional duties

-The traditional roles of this community are agriculture and cattle-rearing, but over time they came to be landowners, weaving, traders and money-lenders.
+The traditional roles of this community are agriculture and cattle-rearing, but over time they came to be landowners, weavers, traders and money-lenders.